 What is PCOS?

-Polycystic (say: pah-lee-SIS-tik) ovary syndrome (PCOS) is a common hormone imbalance that affects around 1 out of 10 women.
+Polycystic (say: pah-lee-SIS-tik) ovary syndrome (PCOS) is a common hormone imbalance that affects around 1 out of 10 to 15 women.
 Girls as young as 11 can get PCOS.
-This section is for you if you have PCOS or are struggling with common signs of the condition, such as irregular periods, acne, or unwanted body hair.
+Do you have PCOS or common signs of PCOS?
 Read answers to commonly asked questions about PCOS below, or go straight to our Living Well With PCOS [ PDF 459K] guide and PCOS Fitness Worksheet [ PDF 504K].

 - What are the signs of PCOS?

 - What causes PCOS?